 Only half of SMBs are using social’s full potential

-According to a recent study, Facebook and Instagram are the top two channels that small and medium-sized businesses (SMBs) use for communication with customers.
+According to a study, Facebook and Instagram are the top two channels that small and medium-sized businesses (SMBs) use for communication with customers.
 98% of respondents say they use Facebook and 82% use Instagram to interact with their customers.